nectra-xyz/nectra-core/README.md

 If the market price of nUSD exceeds $1, Nectra incentivizes cBTC holders to deposit their assets as collateral and mint new nUSD at the prevailing cBTC:USD oracle price.

 Newly minted nUSD can then be sold on the open market for a value greater than $1, increasing the circulating supply and exerting downward pressure on the price, thereby diminishing the arbitrage opportunity for further price increases.
-Once the price stabilizes back down to the $1 peg, arbitrageurs can repurchase the nUSD at its intended price to repay their initial loan.
+Once the price stabilizes back down to the $1 peg, arbitrageurs can repurchase the nUSD at its intended price to repay their initial position.

 # Contract Architecture